sam-awasthi/insight-engine/README.md

 # Insight Engine

 Turns customer complaints into marketing campaigns.
-Built at a hackathon — placed 3rd.
+Built at VEED hackathon — placed 3rd.

 ## What It Does